h0nde/sel-requests/README.md

 # sel-requests
-A selenium-based requests-like module for evading TLS fingerprinting.
+A selenium-based requests-like module for evading TLS fingerprinting, until a better solution is available.

 ## Pros
 - Bypass JA3 fingerprinting